Galileo (1975 film)

-Galileo is a 1975 biographical film about the 16th- and 17th-century scientist Galileo Galilei, whose astronomical observations with the newly invented telescope led to a profound conflict with the Roman Catholic Church.
-The film is an adaptation of Bertolt Brecht's 1943 play of the same name.
-The film was produced by Ely Landau for the American Film Theatre, which presented thirteen film adaptations of plays in the United States from 1973 to 1975.
-Brecht's play was recently called a "masterpiece" by veteran theater critic Michael Billington, as Martin Esslin had in 1960.
-The film's director, Joseph Losey, had also directed the first performances of the play in 1947 in the US — with Brecht's active participation.
+Galileo is a 1975 British biographical film directed by Joseph Losey, about the 16th- and 17th-century scientist Galileo Galilei, whose astronomical observations with the newly invented telescope led to a profound conflict with the Roman Catholic Church.
+The film stars an ensemble cast, led by Topol, Georgia Brown, Edward Fox, John Gielgud, and Margaret Leighton.

+Adapted from Bertolt Brecht's 1943 play of the same name, the film was produced by Ely Landau for the American Film Theatre, which presented thirteen adaptations of plays in the United States from 1973 to 1975.
+Brecht's play was then-recently called a "masterpiece" by veteran theater critic Michael Billington, as Martin Esslin had in 1960.
+Losey had also directed the first performances of the play in 1947 in the US — with Brecht's active participation.
 The film is fairly true to those first performances, and is thus of historical significance as well.

 Plot

 The film closely follows the "American" version of Brecht's play Galileo.
 In 1609 Galileo is a mathematics professor in Padua, Italy.
 While his salary is inadequate, he possesses the freedom to pursue controversial scientific studies under the protection of the Venetian Republic.
 Part of his work involves the use of a telescope, a relatively new scientific instrument brought from the Netherlands.
-Using the telescope, Galileo seeks to test the theories put forth by Nicolaus Copernicus that place the Sun – and not the Earth – at the center of universe.
-As his research progress, Galileo accepts a more prestigious academic position in Florence, Italy.
+Using the telescope, Galileo seeks to test the theories put forth by Nicolaus Copernicus that place the Sun – and not the Earth – at the centre of universe.
+As his research progresses, Galileo accepts a more prestigious academic position in Florence.
 But his new position does not come with the government protection he enjoyed in Venice, and his friends in the higher echelons of the Roman Catholic Church refuse to come to his aid when he is summoned before the Inquisition.

 Production

 Development and screenplay

-Joseph Losey had a long relationship with Bertolt Brecht that commenced in the 1930s and culminated with the 1947 stage performances of Galileo.
+Losey had a long relationship with Brecht that commenced in the 1930s and culminated with the 1947 stage performances of Galileo.
 After these, Losey mainly worked as a film director.
 Losey was blacklisted in the US in the early 1950s due to his political activities, which effectively ended his career in the US film industry.
 He emigrated to England, where he was able to re-establish his career.
 Over the years he made several efforts to produce a film based on Brecht's play.
 These were finally realized when Losey was engaged to direct a film of Galileo for the 1974–1975 season of the American Film Theatre.
 In its two seasons, American Film Theater presented thirteen film adaptations based on well-known plays.
 By design, these were not films of stage productions — they were plays "translated to the film medium, but with complete faithfulness to the original play script."
 While the films were intended for US movie theaters, Galileo was produced in England.